Malaysia Airlines Flight 370: Cargo

+Flight 370 was carrying 10806 kg of cargo, of which four unit load devices (standardized cargo containers) of mangosteens (a tropical fruit; total 4566 kg) and 221 kg of lithium-ion batteries were of interest, according to Malaysian investigators.
+According to the head of Malaysian police, Khalid Abu Bakar, the people who handled the mangosteens and the Chinese importers were questioned to rule out sabotage.

+The lithium-ion batteries were contained in a 2453 kg consignment being shipped from Motorola Solutions facilities in Bayan Lepas, Malaysia, to Tianjin, China.
+They were packaged in accordance with IATA guidelines, but did not go through any additional inspections at Kuala Lumpur International Airport before being loaded onto Flight 370.
+Lithium-ion batteries can cause intense fires if they overheat and ignite, which has occurred on other flights, and has led to strict regulations on transport aircraft.

 Unresponsive crew or hypoxia

 An analysis by the ATSB comparing the evidence available for Flight 370 with three categories of accidents—an in-flight upset (e.g., stall), a glide event (e.g., engine failure, fuel exhaustion), and an unresponsive crew or hypoxia event—concluded that an unresponsive crew or hypoxia event "best fit the available evidence" for the five-hour period of the flight as it travelled south over the Indian Ocean without communication or significant deviations in its track, likely on autopilot.
 No consensus exists among investigators on the unresponsive crew or hypoxia theory.
 If no control inputs were made following flameout and the disengagement of autopilot, the aircraft would likely have entered a spiral dive and entered the ocean within 20 nmi of the flameout and disengagement of autopilot.

 The analysis of the flaperon showed that the landing flaps were not extended, supporting the spiral dive at high speed theory.
-In May 2018, the ATSB again asserted that the flight was not in control when it crashed, its spokesperson adding that "We have quite a bit of data to tell us that the aircraft, if it was being controlled at the end, it wasn't very successfully being controlled."
+In May 2018, the ATSB again asserted that the flight was not in control when it crashed, its spokesperson adding that "We have quite a bit of data to tell us that the aircraft, if it was being controlled at the end, it wasn't very successfully being controlled".